winitzki/scall/tutorial/programming_dhall.md

      } far
 ```

-The function `bizip_FC` must be implemented similarly to a lawful `zip` method; for instance, arguments should never be discarded, and data shapes in union types must be preserved.
+The function `bizipF` must be implemented similarly to a lawful `zip` method; for instance, arguments should never be discarded, and data shapes in union types must be preserved.
 When one argument is a `Left` and the other is a `Right` then we use `C`'s `Functor` instance to produce required values of type `Pair (C a) (C b)`.
 A `Functor` typeclass evidence for `C` is derived via `bifunctorLFix` from a `Bifunctor` evidence for `F`.
 ```dhall